About Intimacy Coordination

 Do I have to use an Intimacy Coordinator?

 At the present time there's no legal obligation to use an intimacy coordinator in South Africa, or in fact most countries in the world.
-However an increasing number of production companies, TV channels and funding bodies are insisting on it.
+However SAG-AFTRA in the US has just ratified an agreement that ensures Intimacy Coordinators are used on all productions with SAG-AFTRA actors plus an increasing number of production companies, TV channels and funding bodies are insisting on it.
 If you're unsure, do get in touch and we can help you decide what level of assistance you might need.

 Protocols for Working with Intimate Content - South Africa